 The accounts which are performing prior to restructuring but restructured due to financial difficulty are categorised under stage 2.
-The accounts that are non-performing or meet any criteria for classifying as non-performing (prior to restructuring), then such restructured accounts are categorized under stage 3.
+The accounts that are non-performing or meet any criteria for classifying as non-performing, then such restructured accounts are categorized under stage 3.